xujustinj/Asteria/README.md

 ### Orthogonal Weight Vectors

 Especially with a symmetric activation function, it would be wasteful to have multiple neurons derived from the previous layer with weights that are scalar multiples of one another; those two neurons would be mostly redundant.
-To avoid this, layers are initialized with pseudorandom initial weights instead.
+To avoid this, layers are initialised with pseudorandom initial weights instead.

 The best way (I could think of) to avoid redundancy is to have weight vectors that are "as orthogonal as possible".
-Specifically, we want to minimize their pairwise dot products.
+Specifically, we want to minimise their pairwise dot products.
 I don't know any fast way to compute this, so Asteria uses a heuristic:

 If there are n neurons in the previous layer, each group of n weight vectors correspond to some random rotation of the standard basis in R^n.
-Within the groups, vectors are mutually orthogonal; between the groups it is up to chance.
+Each group is rotated randomly, so there is still a chance that multiple vectors are near-parallel by simple coincidence.
+Nonetheless, in most cases in Asteria, a single group is sufficient.

 This seems to be an uncommon technique that occasionally comes up in research (e.g. [Weideman](https://hjweide.github.io/orthogonal-initialization-in-convolutional-layers)), so I'll definitely be doing more testing to see if it is empirically useful.
 Stay turned for more developments.